alicevert/effective-refractive-index/README.md

 # Effective Refractive Index
-This is a program that calculates the effective refractive index of a magneto-optically (gyrotropic) anisotropic material.
+This is a program that calculates the effective refractive index of a magneto-optically (gyrotropic) anisotropic  nanoparticle using Maxwell-Garnett theory.
-The input parameters are core radius (b) [nm], shell thickness (d) [nm], and planar number density [1/m^2] of the nanoparticles, as well as the magnitude of the magnetic flux density (B) [T] applied to the sample.
+The input parameters are core radius (b) [nm] and material, the magnitude of magnetic flux density (B) [T] applied to nanoparticles, and the range of wavelengths.
 The output is the effective refractive index at each wavelength.
 [1] The Refractive Index Simulation function is adapted from the Absorption Simulation function by Kenzie Lewis and Raaja Rajeshwari Manickam, based off algorithm by Dani et al. [2]